 Now, a healthy and vibrant colony will be able to expel these trespassers.

-Unfortunately, if your hive has been weakened by disease, a failing queen, or even swarming, then the invaders can do a lot of damage.
+Unfortunately, if you have weak hives plagued by disease, a failing queen, or when some of your bees swarmed, then the invaders can do a lot of damage.

-We also have the mammal invaders.
+We also have mammal invaders.
 That includes the skunks and even you.

 Yes, your constant visits every few days can be very stressful to the bees.